 If you put together the answers to those questions, you will probably have a favourite colour palette.

 The palette for the sweater Hjemover contains some of the colours in the winter landscape a place in the northern part of Norway, where Aud B grew up.
+A place she loves.
 The English word for Hjemover is homewards.

 In the sweater Hjemover, the white represents the snow.
 White is used as the main colour because it is easy to combine with other colours.

 The contrast colours are alternating, but the grey and the green are more used than the other colours.
 They are both calm colours, which helps to stabilize the expression, and reminds about the winter green trees in north, and the stones.